GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Security Evaluation

-\paragraph{Manipulate system.} The adversary can also try to manipulate the system by misusing \acs{title}.
-In particular, by blaming benign nodes the adversary can try to get them sanctioned, e.g., excluded from the network to increase its own share of the network.
-However, to achieve this the adversary either has to alter the integrity validation report of a benign node to convince the jury that the node is compromised.
-This means the adversary has to break the integrity validation scheme, in particular the authentication method used by (a) either extracting a secret from a shielded location or (b) by breaking a cryptographic primitive like signatures.

-Alternatively, the adversary can aim to gain control over a decision making majority of the jury to come to a malicious agreement that will be accepted by the entire network.
-Here the same arguments hold as discussed above for strategy 3b and the probability of success by chance analyzed below (\Cref{sec:probs}).
+\paragraph{Manipulate system} The adversary can also try to manipulate the system by misusing \sysname.
+In particular, by blaming benign nodes \adv can try to get them sanctioned, e.g., excluded from the network to increase its own share of the network.
+However, to achieve this \adv has to alter the integrity validation report of a benign node to convince the jury that the node is compromised.
+This means \adv has to break the authentication method used by breaking a cryptographic primitive like signatures, which is not possible (cf. \Cref{sec:advmodel}).
+Alternatively, \adv can aim to gain control over a decision-making majority of the jury to come to a malicious agreement that will be accepted by the entire network.
+Here the same arguments hold as discussed above for strategy 3b and the probability of success is analyzed in the following (\Cref{sec:probs}).

-In summary, the adversary can only misuse \acs{title} when breaking one of the underlying schemes or with negligible probability, and thus fulfills the requirement for \emph{Adversary Detection and Identification} (cf. \Cref{sec:requ}).
+In summary, the adversary can only misuse \sysname when breaking one of the underlying schemes or with negligible probability, and thus fulfills the requirement~\ref{req:det_ident}.